 Pursuant to subsection 197(1) (Fundamental Change) of the Act, a special resolution of the members is required to make any amendments to this section of the by-laws if those amendments affect membership rights and/or conditions described in paragraphs 197(1)(e), (h), (l) or (m).

 RECOMMENDED (tracked changes are in red)

 Subject to the articles, there shall be two classes of members in the Corporation, namely, Class A members and Class B members.
-The board of directors of the Corporation may, by resolution, approve the admission of the members of the Corporation.
+The board of directors of the Corporation may, by resolution, adopt qualification criteria for and approve the admission of the members of the Corporation.
 Members may also be admitted in such other manner as may be prescribed by the board by resolution.
 The following conditions of membership shall apply:

 Class A Members

 i.
-Class A voting membership shall be available to persons who have applied and have been accepted for Class A voting membership in the Corporation.
+Class A voting membership shall be available to persons who have applied, met any qualification criteria, and been accepted for Class A voting membership in the Corporation.
+Members will be assigned to a region, as determined by the location of their head office or residence.

 ii.
 The term of membership of a Class A voting member shall be annual, subject to renewal in accordance with the policies of the Corporation.